Company owned by former Trotwood mayor sentenced to pay $1,500 fine

 The conspiracy charge the two companies pleaded guilty to involves a demolition contract Steve Rauch Inc. completed for the city of Dayton in 2014, according to the bill of information containing the charge.

-Steve Rauch Inc. had not met the required disadvantaged business participation goal and asked Green Star Trucking to "falsely certify that it had completed and been paid for several thousand dollars' worth of additional work on the project," according to the bill of information.

-Green Star agreed and signed the false paperwork, according to the bill of information.

 The court documents do not specify which project or how much money was involved.
-Rose said in February that he was not sentencing Rauch Inc. to pay restitution because the work was completed, so the city of Dayton did not lose money.
+Rose said he did not sentence either company to pay restitution because the work was completed, so the city of Dayton did not lose money.

 A Dayton Daily News investigation published in December 2019 found that Rauch used Green Star to meet minority contracting goals for nearly $4.7 million in city of Dayton demolition contracts between 2008 and 2016.
 The investigation also found that Green Star won work as a subcontractor on at least 34 public contracts since 2008.

-Three other cases that were part of the federal investigation dubbed Operation Demolished Integrity also related to city contracts, including ones that involved awarding a portion of the work to disadvantaged, minority and other small businesses.
+Three other cases that were part of the federal investigation, which the FBI dubbed Operation Demolished Integrity, also related to city contracts, including ones requiring participation by disadvantaged, minority and other small businesses.

 Three of those indicted were convicted and sentenced to prison: former Dayton City Commissioner Joey D. Williams, 55, former state Rep. Clayton Luckie, 57, and former Dayton city employee RoShawn Winburn, 47.
 Luckie served his term, Williams was released early last year due to the COVID-19 pandemic and Winburn was granted a delay to begin serving his term Sept.
 6.

 One case remains.
 Dayton businessman Brian Higgins faces trial on Aug.
-2 on three counts mail fraud; two counts wire fraud; one count of tampering with a witness and one count tampering with a witness with intent to retaliate.
-He has pleaded not guilty.
+2 on three counts of mail fraud, two counts wire fraud, one count of tampering with a witness and one count tampering with a witness with intent to retaliate.
+He pleaded not guilty.

 Follow @LynnHulseyDDN on Twitter and Facebook